Last Updated on

-SEO copywriting best practice: Focus on 2-3 specific keyphrases per page, and repeat your keyphrases throughout the copy.
+SEO copywriting best practice: Focus on 2-3 specific keyphrases per page, use synonyms, and (intelligently) repeat your keyphrases throughout the copy.
 You don’t have to worry about meeting a certain keyphrase density, but you do want to make sure that your copy reads well.

 Short catalog copy won’t always work online

 Google states in their Webmaster guidelines that site owners should create an “useful, information-rich site.”
 Additionally, the way the keyphrases appear in the body copy is incredibly important for search positioning.
 If your product page text is a mere 50 words pulled from the product box, the search engines may not consider your page as relevant as another site with well-written, original product copy.

 Consider also that prospects are entering your site through individual product pages – not just your home page.
 These prospects may have no idea what your company benefits are, what incentives you offer (like free shipping) and what differentiates you from the competition.
 If your pages are short and benefit-free, you lose two crucial advantages: